shivam3465/excel-file-uploader/ReadMe.md

-Steps to setup this project
+Steps to setup this project ,

+open this folder using cmd or powershell or with vs code
+Requirements:

+a.) your computer must have node installed on it b.) your computer must have mongodb installed on it

 1.Firstly , navigate to the backend folder by using the command : cd ./backend